People who are employed to provide communication support services are called Language Service Professionals. They include:

 - information about the session such as medical diagnosis, presentation slides or the agenda at a meeting

 This is especially important when medical or legal information is involved - such as in hospital, at a police station or in a courtroom.
 Some Language Service Professionals will have extra experience in certain situations.

-Service providers, local authorities and government offices could access communication support by:
+Service providers, local authorities and government offices can access communication support:

-- contacting agencies or individuals that offer communication support
+- through agencies or individuals that offer communication support

 Examples of communication support

 Deaf people have the right to have a qualified interpreter for medical appointments.
 Children and family members should not be used as interpreters or communicators generally.
 However, sometimes it may be suitable for an adult, for example a spouse or partner, to act as an interpreter.

 At a Jobs and Benefits office an interpreter may be able to support you to write application forms and CVs.
 An interpreter can translate information between you and the Disability Employment Adviser.

 The 'Access to Work' scheme can provide support to people with disabilities and employers.
 People who provide communication support under this scheme are called 'support workers'.